-Your credit union manager will be glad to advise you on the various mortgage alternatives available to you.
+Your advisor will be glad to advise you on the various mortgage alternatives available to you.
 Some questions to ask are:

 - Does the credit union require a Survey Certificate? - What terms are available? - Will the interest rate be guaranteed from your application date to the closing date? - Are you allowed to increase monthly payments if extra funds are available from time to time? - Can extra payments be made on principal?
 When?
 How much?
 Is there a penalty? - When can the mortgage be renewed?
 Are there renewal fees?
 How much? - Are there penalties for paying the mortgage out prior to the end of term? - · Can the amount borrowed be increased at current first mortgage rates? - Is life insurance available? - Are weekly and bi-weekly payment options available in addition to monthly payments? - What are the current interest rates?
-Are they competitive?
-How much of a reduced mortgage interest rate would be offered if I bring the rest of my financial business to the credit union? - Is the credit union NHA approved?
+Are they competitive? - Is the credit union NHA approved?
 What are the fees charged on a high ratio mortgage? - How quickly can a mortgage be approved?